gregpaton08/leaf-list/README.md

 * Fix crash in trash view
 * enable hyperlinks in notes (add a webview?)
 * Add ability to reorder tasks
+* Add option to restore tasks in trash
+* Fix tasks view

 ## Stretch Goals